 - Six Foot track is open to walkers.

-- Blue Mountains Heritage Centre (social distancing required).
+- Blue Mountains Heritage Centre (social distancing required)

-- Evans lookout, Grand Canyon, Govetts Leap, Fairfax Heritage track.
+- Evans lookout, Grand Canyon

-- Braeside fire trail (not walk).
+- Braeside fire trail and walking track

-- Burramoko Ridge fire trail and Hanging Rock/Baltzer lookouts.
+- Burramoko Ridge fire trail and Hanging Rock/Baltzer lookouts

 - Point Pilcher lookout

-- Walls lookout and Rigby Hill routes.
+- Walls lookout and Rigby Hill tracks

 NSW National Parks will be clearing fallen trees, removing tree hazards and undertaking minor repairs on damaged infrastructure over the next few months.
 Some tracks and sites may remain closed for longer periods where major infrastructure needs replacing.